Black-striped capuchin: Reproduction

-Physical description
+Description

-Black-striped capuchins have only a few physical features that distinguish them from other tufted capuchins.
-Similarly, to other tufted capuchins they have thick and strong tails.
-They have fur colored light to dark brown on their body, with darker black fur on their tail, arms, legs, and head.
-They get the name "bearded capuchin" because they tend to have darker faces, but lighter hair around their mouth and lower face.
-As they reach sexual maturity, they get dark spots on their head as well as sideburns on their face.
-Yet the features that most distinguish them include their orange fur on their neck as well as their yellow tinted fur on their dorsal side.
+The black-striped capuchin has only a few physical features that distinguishes it from other tufted capuchins.
+Similarly, to other tufted capuchins it has a thick and strong tail.
+It has fur colored light to dark brown on its body, with darker black fur on its tail, arms, legs, and head.
+It gets the name "bearded capuchin" because it tends to have a darker face, but lighter hair around the mouth and lower face.
+As it reaches sexual maturity, it gets dark spots on its head as well as sideburns on its face.
+Yet the features that most distinguish it include orange fur on its neck as well as the yellow tinted fur on its dorsal side.

-Males and females often have a similar height of around 37 cm (14.6 in) but show strong sexual dimorphism in their weights, with males around 3.5 kg and females around 2.1 kg.
-Black-striped capuchins look very similar to other tufted capuchins, but importantly, they have a lighter coloration on the lower portion of their face, which earned them their name.
+Males and females often have a similar height of around 37 cm but show strong sexual dimorphism in their weights, with males around 3.5 kg and females around 2.1 kg.
 The bearded capuchin can live up to 25 years in the wild, but much longer when in captivity.